Wind power in the Netherlands: 2022

+2018

-In March 2018 the Dutch government announced that it will build between 2023 and 2030 several new windfarms with a total installed capacity of 7 gigawatt.
+In March 2018 the Dutch government announced that between 2023 and 2030 it will build several new windfarms with a total installed capacity of 7 gigawatt.
 Where the parks will come and how they will be built is still being discussed.
 However, the government wants 40% of the total electricity used in 2030 in the Netherlands to be supplied by wind.